 Facts About Indo-Canadian Immigration

 India and Canada have a long-lasting immigration relationship that dates back centuries.
 It is estimated that Indians are in the top 10 of Canada’s population, standing at 4%!
 Astonishingly, 51% of the entire Indo-Canadian population lives in the Greater Toronto Area (GTA).
-Ontario and British Columbia top the list for the most popular destination for Indian immigrants.
+Many arrive on business visas to Canada’s Ontario and British Columbia provinces, which are at the top of the list of the most popular destination for Indian immigrants.

 Canadian immigration has a well-developed range of options that suit established Indian businesses, new start-ups, and owner-operator ventures.
 The Mayor of Brampton in GTA once said,

 “Our goal is to have over 50 start-ups from India located in Brampton in next year”

 However, Indo-Canadian entrepreneurs already made their mark on the Canadian economy.
 Aditya Jha, who is worth over $100 million is a tech, confectionary, and procurement entrepreneur who made Canada his and his businesses’ home.
 Maninder Dhaliwal who came to Canada in 1999 is another prime example of a successful Indian professional in Canada.
 Maninder is the CEO of Lions Gate International, a venture capital and advisory company in British Columbia.
 She once said,

 “Embracing Canada as a whole not only connects you in your local community, it allows you access to all types business resources and networks that you need to succeed.”

 Evidently, Canada is not a new destination for Indian companies and entrepreneurs.
 If you are an entrepreneur that is just starting their business journey or an established company – we are certain that Canada can provide you with suitable business immigration opportunities.